BjoernUsadel/Helixer/docs/manual_install_intel.md

 pip install -r requirements.3.10.intelXPU.txt

 ```
-This installs requirements including some intel libraries currently
+This installs requirements including some intel libraries currently including:
-Including intel dpcpp-cpp-rt==2024.2.1 which has been tested
+intel dpcpp-cpp-rt==2024.2.1 which has been tested
 dpcpp-cpp-rt==2025.0.1 might work as well it is offically supported on the last intel TF maintainance release

 The steps below assume you are working in the same environment.